 We are so lucky to have access to many different mango varieties that do very well here in the states.
 Each mango variety has its own unique season, so we can enjoy the sweet flavor of mango all year round!

 For some reason, this time of year, my local grocery store always has an epic sale on mangoes.
-So, during that sale I stock up and make all sorts of delicious mango dishes.
-One of my favorites is raw mango salsa!
+So, during that sale, I stock up and make all sorts of delicious mango dishes.
+One of my favorites is fresh mango pico de gallo!

 This recipe is full of clean, fresh ingredients.
 All you need is:

 - Mango: Give them a squeeze at the store and buy one that gives just slightly when you squeeze it.
 If it's not quite ripe, it will ripen up on the counter at home.

 - Avocado: Gives the pico de gallo a delicious creamy texture that pairs perfectly with the mango.

 - Red Bell Pepper: The red pepper makes a nice contrast to the other ingredients and adds some texture.

 - Red Onion: For the best flavor, red onion works better than other varieties of onion.